bazelbuild/bazel/site/docs/skylark/rules.md

 The rule can also create extra output files during the analysis phase using the [ctx.actions.declare_file](lib/actions.html#declare_file) function.
-This is more flexible, but those files are not declared: they don't have any associated label.
+This is more flexible, but those files are not declared outputs: they don't have any associated labels.

 ## Default outputs